khronus/khronus/README.md

 	select percentiles(50 80 99) from "metricTimer" where time > now()-6h group by time(5m)
 ```

-  * **A number:** In this case an alias is required and if you are using decimal the number will be rounded.
+  * **A number:** In this case an alias is required and if you pass a fractional number, it will be rounded.

 ```sql
 	select -9.87 as negativeNumber from "metricTimer" where time > now()-6h group by time(5m)